thetechdude124/Born-Again-NNs-From-Scratch/README.md

 ### 📚 **Is Dark Knowledge Truly Important?
 Confidence Weighting.**

 Remember how I said that the SoftMax function would be useful?
-Now's the time to use it.
+Now's time to put it into (further) action.

-First, let's understand **cross entropy loss.** The SoftMax function is an **activation - it normalizes our logits, but does NOT tell us the loss.** This is where cross entropy comes in - it compares two SoftMax-activated distributions and **returns the error between the two.** The underlying logic is simple -> simply multiply **the true probability distribution** by the log (usually natural log) of the given distribution **for each value** (i.e. compare the dog values, then the car, train, and cat, etc.) and simply sum them up!
+First, let's understand **cross entropy loss.** The SoftMax function is an **activation - it normalizes our logits, but does NOT tell us the loss.** This is where cross entropy comes in - it compares two SoftMax-activated distributions and **returns the error between the two.** The underlying logic is simple -> simply multiply **the true probability distribution** by the log (usually natural log) of the given distribution **for each value** (i.e. compare the log of the predicted dog values with the actual dog predictions, then the car, train, and cat, etc.) and simply sum them up!

 $$ \ell(p, q) = -\sum_{\forall x}p(x)log(q(x)) $$

 ...where $p(x)$ is the true distribution and $q(x)$ is the predicted distribution.

 When we perform gradient descent, we must compute the **gradient or partial derivative** of this function with respect to the $i_{th}$ parameter $z_i$ - in other words, we must compute the value of $\frac{\partial \ell}{\partial z_i}$.
-Here's the cool part: **the partial derivative of the cross entropy loss function is just the current distribution minus the true distribution!** And, if we **expand both $q_i$ and $p_i$ to reveal how they were calculated** (remember that the SoftMax activation was applied first to obtain both $q_i$ and $p_i$ - we are simply expressing those two variables in terms of the SoftMax calculation), we get:
+Here's the cool part: **the partial derivative of the cross entropy loss function is just the predicted distribution minus the true distribution!** And, if we **expand both $q_i$ and $p_i$ to reveal how they were calculated** (remember that the SoftMax activation was applied first to obtain both $q_i$ and $p_i$ - we are simply expressing those two variables in terms of the SoftMax calculation), we get:

 $$ \frac{\partial \ell_i}{\partial z_i}=q_i-p_i=\frac{e^{z_i}}{Σ_{j=1}^ne^{z_j}}-\frac{e^{t_i}}{Σ_{j=1}^ne^{t_j}} $$